Chris-McGonigle/emmas-beauty-parlour/README.md

 ## Testing

-All technical testing carried out during the lifetime of this project can be found by following this link to the dedicated [Testing documentation](../testing/testing.md)
+All technical testing carried out during the lifetime of this project can be found by following this link to the dedicated [testing documentation](./testing/testing.md)

 ### Client and User Expectation Testing